MacSourcePorts/MSPBuildSystem/SETUP.md

 9. Export the `"Developer ID Application: Your Name (XXXXXXXXX)"` certificate and private key pair from a working machine into a .p12 file and import it on the new build server.
     If you don't have this you'll need to create one with your paid Apple Developer account.
-    When done correctly you will see the key nested under the certificate in Keychain Access and labeled as valid.
+    When done correctly you will see the key nested under the certificate in Keychain Access and labeled as valid when viewed from the "Certificates" tab in Keychain Access.
 If it's labeled as invalid odds are it's the three root certificates from above at fault.

 10. Install Appparency.
 Not required for building but very easy to use with regards to figuring out if the signing/notarizing worked.